rehax-native/rehax/bindings/README.md

 # Rehax Bindings

-Tools to generate bindings between native frameworks and scripting languages.
+Tools to generate bindings between native libraries and scripting languages.

 Run `pnpm run extract` to extract header info from a framework, then `pnpm run generate` to generate the bindings.